AAEStudy/AutomatedMediation/README.md

 This package relies on the Python library [`pyprocessmacro`](https://github.com/QuentinAndre/pyprocessmacro) by **Quentin André**, which re-implements Andrew F. Hayes' PROCESS macro for moderation, mediation, and conditional process analysis in Python.
+The `pyprocessmacro` library is distributed under the MIT License (© Quentin André);
+see the project repository for details: https://github.com/QuentinAndre/pyprocessmacro

-`AutomatedMediation` package automates analyses and provides a convenient R wrapper around this functionality using `reticulate`, but all underlying statistical estimation is carried out by 'pyprocess'.
+`AutomatedMediation` automates analyses and provides a convenient R wrapper around this functionality using `reticulate`, but all underlying statistical estimation is carried out by 'pyprocess'.